qpmng/AdventureWorks/README.md

 The point of this analysis is to utilize the online and reseller sales data to determine which products or product categories keep customers coming back to AdventureWorks.

 ## Prepare
 The prepare phase helps ensure data credibility and data integrity.
 Checking if the raw data is free of duplicate values allows the data to be unbiased and credible.
-The following SQL query checks for duplicate values in the sales table:
+The following SQL query checks for duplicate values in the reseller sales table:
 ```
 SELECT
 	SalesOrderNumber,